 Spectra Light Show

-2. The Top View: Skip Sands SkyPark and Choose OCBC Skyway
+2. Get the top view.
+Skip Sands SkyPark and choose OCBC Skyway

 Impressive skyscrapers, “tallest ever” towers, blood-curdling skywalks… Who doesn’t love them?

-If you’re ok with spending SGD 23 on elbowing your way through other people’s selfie sticks against the Singapore backdrop and then waiting an hour to two for a lift that will bring you down 57 floors to end that madness, go to Sands SkyPark.
+If you’re keen on spending SGD 23 on elbowing your way through selfie sticks and then waiting an hour to two for a lift that will bring you down 57 floors to end that madness, go to Sands SkyPark.

-If you’d rather spend three times less for a leisurely walk in a garden, while still being able to enjoy the city skyline, take a stroll to the nearby Gardens by the Bay, and buy a ticket for the Skyway.
+If you’d rather spend three times less money on a leisurely walk in a garden, while still being able to enjoy the city skyline, take a stroll to the nearby Gardens by the Bay and get to Skyway.

 While you’re in Gardens by the Bay, you may be tempted to go inside the domes.
 If you do, this will cost you over SGD 20.
-While it may be worthwhile, we’re talking about cost-cutting here, so here’s the thrifty option.
+While it may be worthwhile, here’s another thrifty option.

 First of all, the outside gardens are a delight on their own, and they are publicly accessible.

-Yet Singapore is pretty walkable, and let’s not forget that we’re trying to save some money here.
-So keep the bus pass, get your best Crocs, and download one of the many spectacular apps that will help you explore and enjoy the city:
+Yet Singapore is pretty walkable, so keep the bus pass, get your best Crocs, and download one of the many spectacular apps that will help you explore and enjoy the city:

 - Singapore Travel Guide and Offline Map: this app includes an offline map, a list of top city attractions with a description and a museum reference.
 Available on iOS and Android